Kitware/light-viz/Documentation/content/docs/index.md

-LightViz
+ParaView LightViz
 --------

-LightViz is a simple paraviewweb-based application for viewing datasets.
+ParaView LightViz is a simple paraviewweb-based application for viewing datasets.
 It can be installed with npm (`npm install light-viz`).